Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 **Clinical workload:** 1500 (check histograms)  studies per day for greater than 7 days with no manual intervention or study processing failures. study size N x M x K depending on modality and requested study type.
 See Table for estimates of study size to modality and study type mapping.

-**Importance to Clinical AI Deployment:** medium, the use case will drive up the quality and model generalization but will not directly impact AI use as part of the radiology workflow.
+**Importance to Clinical AI Deployment:** high, the use case is crucial to getting models through regulatory approval and deployed clinically and making it general available will impact the usage of AI workflows.

 **Figure:** Retrospective Study